The Bankrate promise

 If you’re deep in debt and can’t afford your monthly payments, you have options to pay down your credit cards.
-Consumers who are struggling can turn to debt consolidation, debt settlement, or—as a last resort—bankruptcy.
+Consumers struggling with credit card debt can turn to debt consolidation, debt settlement or (as a last resort) bankruptcy.

 Debt consolidation is a good place to start.
-But if you’ve been missing payments, your credit score has started to drop (on-time payments make up 35% of your score).
-If your credit score is not considered “good,” or at least 670, it may not be as easy to secure a home equity loan, personal loan, or a balance transfer credit card with a zero percent introductory APR to consolidate your debt.
+But if you’ve been missing payments, your credit score is going to reflect that because on-time payments make up 35 percent of your score.
+If your credit score is not considered good, or at least 670, it may not be as easy to secure a home equity loan, personal loan, or a balance transfer credit card with a 0 percent introductory APR to consolidate your debt.

 - How much can I afford to pay?